Warning notification:Warning

 • is younger than 3 weeks and their jaundice is getting worse

-• their skin is paler than usual (in darker skin you may notice their gums are paler than usual)
+• has paler than usual skin (in darker skin you may notice their gums are paler than usual)

 • has blood in their poo, or their poo changes colour to a dark black colour like tar